Skip to main content

 Maui, Hawaii (Spring 2025)

 About this Trip We took this trip for Spring Break 2025—two adults and two kids, ages 9 and 13.
-Overall, there wasn’t a lot of advanced planning involved beyond booking our flights, accommodations, and a rental car.
-We did lock in our fishing expedition a couple of weeks ahead, and if you’re planning to visit Waiʻānapanapa State Park during your drive on the Road to Hana, I’d recommend reserving your spot at least a day or two in advance.
-If catching the sunrise at the summit of Haleakalā is on your list, be sure to reserve that well ahead of time—like months in advance.
-I’d also suggest booking a luau early since, while there are plenty of options, they tend to fill up quickly.
+Overall, there wasn’t a ton of advanced planning, but there are a few things you’ll want to book ahead.
+We reserved our flights, accommodations, and rental car, plus our fishing expedition about a month in advance.
+If you’re planning to visit Waiʻānapanapa State Park during your drive on the Road to Hana, I’d recommend reserving your spot at least a day or two ahead.
+Probably check out your luau options in advance early as well.
+If catching the sunrise at the summit of Haleakalā is on your list, that’s something to book well in advance—like months ahead.
+I’d also suggest booking a luau early since, while there are plenty of options, they fill up quickly.
 Everything else we did was super easy to book, often the day of or just a day or two before.
 (Oh, and we ended up skipping the sunrise at Haleakalā this time around.
 Next trip!)
-Stay & Flight We flew Southwest Airlines from Dallas on a 4-hour flight to OAK, where we had a quick connection before head...
+Stay & Flight We flew Southwest Airlines from Dall...